amber-lang/amber-docs/docs/stdlib/doc/math.md

 pub fun round(number: Num): Num
 ```

-Returns the number rounded to the nearest integer
+Returns a number, rounded to the nearest integer

 ## `floor`